Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

     **_window.location(“/quizEnd.html”);_**

     Running this page locally hosted port (Port: 5500) successfully directed to the score page once the game was completed.
 However, this code continually produced an error when the site was deployed to the live published page, via Github.com.

 - **Reason:** This bug was arising as the code was running on the local repository and therefor was able to run the local quizEnd.html file.

 - **Fix:** This error was resolved by changing the pathway of the page to redirect to.
 To do this, the following code was used and redirected to the official deployed URL:

 **_window.location.assign(“https://solacoder005.github.io/ba-mi-soro/quiz-end.html”);_**

+#### **6.5.2 Unfixed bugs**

+1. Multiple JS Code functions will not run on one page

+- **Context:** The primary unfixed bug that should be addressed if this project is developed is reducing the amount of JS code sheets included in the repo.

+- **Reason:**

+- The repo has multiple JS files for a few reasons:

+    (1) During the initial stages of writing the script, the functions were created and ran on the site individually.
+It was then combined into one sheet where possible.

+    (2) As the quizzes vary in difficultly, the structure of questions varied also.
+As such it became a conscious decision for the questions not to be combined into one quiz.
+In reflection, the use of ‘fetch ()’ method and web APIs would provide a more sufficient and effective solution to presenting differing question based on difficulty.

+    (3) The developer was unable to find a solution to successfully run multiple functions from one JavaScript.
+While each worked individually, when combined into one file; some functions would not execute successfully, whereas others would.

+- **Potential Fix:** Implement the fetch() method with the use of a Web API to the JS source code.
+This will be considered and implemented in future projects.